percula/planter_info/docs/varieties.md

 ## Introduction
 To keep the plant list tidy, plant varieties are listed in the Varieties tab of each plant.
 For instance, zucchini is listed as a variety of squash.
 You don't need to use the varieties feature to create a garden, but it's very useful if you're planting multiple varieties of the same plant, such as cherry and plum tomatoes.

+## Selecting varieties
+You can plant multiple varieties in the same garden.
+Since there are dozens of varieties for some plants, Planter shows your favorite and most-recent varieties in a handy drop-down menu.
+Simply favorite the plant varieties that you have in your garden.
+Custom varieties are automatically favorited for you.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/LCoqtqbCj44" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Creating custom varieties
 If the app does not have a variety you are planting, you can add a custom variety: